jonathanslenders/pymux-test/README.rst

 Compared to tmux
 ----------------

-On many fronts, pymux is just a clone of tmux.
+To some extend, pymux is a clone of tmux.
 This means that all the default shortcuts are the same; the commands are the same or very similar, and even a simple configuration file could be the same.
 (There are some small incompatibilities.)
 However, we definitely don't intend to create a fully compatible clone.
+Right now, only a subset of the command options that tmux provides are support.

 Pymux implements a few improvements over tmux: